James N. Mason papers

 - Finding aid prepared by mt, 2009.
 Finding aid encoded by mt, 2009.
 Revised by skt, 2010; sda, 2013; cmp, 2022.

 - Preferred citation

-Papers of James N. Mason, RH WL MS 41, Kenneth Spencer Research Library, University of Kansas
+James N. Mason papers, RH WL MS 41, Kenneth Spencer Research Library, University of Kansas